birdneststream/asciibird/README.md

 ## User Feedback Requests

-* Toolbars and panels follow when scrolling down
 * Rename Layers
 * Move brush with keys and space to paint
+* Improve the character panel, group chars

+# Fixed / Finished

+* Cannot manually input brush sizes because keyboard shortcuts is stealing focus
+* If you open a modal and refresh the page it's stuck as opened inside the state, and you cannot open it again
+* Toolbars and panels follow when scrolling down

 # Keyboard Shortcuts